-1) Describe the HIV testing needs of the service area.
+- Serve as the basis for, and align with, the activities, focus areas, and objectives described throughout the application. - Be used to inform and improve the delivery of the proposed PCHP services. - 1) Describe the HIV testing and treatment needs of your service area.
+Specifically: - a) Provide the estimated number of people, including current health center patients, in need of HIV testing in your service area and how you determined that number.
+Sources of needs information may include, but are not limited to, your current needs assessment, 24 as well as community health needs assessments (such as those conducted by a hospital, health department, or other organization that serves the service area). - b) Describe factors in your service area that affect access to or use of HIV testing (e.g., transportation, income level, employment, insurance, education, stigma/bias, perceived HIV risk).
+Include any unique population-specific health care needs or characteristics that affect health status (e.g., food or housing insecurity, financial strain, physical environment, intimate partner violence (including human trafficking), language or cultural barriers). - c) Describe the effect of COVID-19 on access to or use of HIV testing in your service area. - 2) Describe the PrEP needs of the service area.
+Specifically: - a) Provide the estimated number of people, including current health center patients, in need of PrEP in your service area and how you determined that number.
+Sources of needs information may include, but are not limited to, your current needs assessment,24 persons with PrEP indications estimation tool (https://prepind.shinyapps.io/prepind2/), and community health needs assessments. - b) Describe factors in your service area that affect access to or use of PrEP (e.g., transportation, income level, employment, insurance, education, stigma/bias, perceived HIV risk).
+Include any unique population-specific health care needs or characteristics that affect health status (e.g., food or housing insecurity, financial strain, physical environment, intimate partner violence (including human trafficking), language or cultural barriers). - c) Describe the effect of COVID-19 on access to or use of PrEP in your service area. - 3) Describe the linkage to HIV care and treatment needs of the service area.
 Specifically:

-- a) Provide the estimated number of people in need of HIV testing in your service area and how you determined that number.
-Sources of information may include, but are not limited to, your current needs assessment, 20 Centers for Disease Control and Prevention's HIV surveillance reports (https://www.cdc.gov/hiv/library/reports/hiv-surveillance.html), CDC National HIV Behavioral Surveillance (NHBS) reports (https://www.cdc.gov/hiv/statistics/systems/nhbs/index.html), and community health needs assessments (such as those conducted by a hospital, health department, or other organization that serves the service area). - b) Describe factors in your service area that affect access to or use of HIV testing (e.g., transportation, income level, employment, insurance, education, stigma/bias, perceived HIV risk).
-Include any unique population-specific health care needs or characteristics that affect health status (e.g., food or housing insecurity, financial strain, intimate partner violence (including human trafficking), language or cultural barriers). - 2) Describe the PrEP needs of the service area.
-Specifically: - a) Provide the estimated number of people in need of PrEP in your service area and how you determined that number.
-Sources of information may include, but are not limited to, your current needs assessment, persons with PrEP indications estimation tool (https://prepind.shinyapps.io/prepind2/),CDC HIV surveillance reports (https://www.cdc.gov/hiv/library/reports/hiv-surveillance.html), CDC NHBS reports (https://www.cdc.gov/hiv/statistics/systems/nhbs/index.html), and community health needs assessments. - b) Describe factors in your service area that affect access to or use of PrEP (e.g., transportation, income level, employment, insurance, education, stigma/bias, perceived HIV risk).
-Include any unique population-specific health care needs or characteristics that affect health status (e.g., food or housing insecurity, financial strain, intimate partner violence (including human trafficking), language or cultural barriers). - 3) Describe the linkage to HIV care and treatment needs of the service area.
-Specifically: - a) Provide the estimated number of people in need of HIV care and treatment in your service area and how you determined that number.
-Sources of information may include, but are not limited to, your current needs assessment,21 Centers for Disease Control and Prevention's HIV surveillance reports (https://www.cdc.gov/hiv/library/reports/hiv-surveillance.html), CDC National HIV Behavioral Surveillance (NHBS) reports (https://www.cdc.gov/hiv/statistics/systems/nhbs/index.html), and community health needs assessments (such as those conducted by a hospital, health department, or other organization that serves the service area).